Montenegro entry requirements for Malaysia passport holders

 Valid passport

-Your Malaysian passport needs to be valid for the full duration of your stay in Montenegro.
-Airlines check this at check-in — if your passport expires before you leave, you will be denied boarding.
+Your passport must be valid for the entire time you plan to stay in Montenegro.
+Immigration officers at Podgorica and Tivat airports check the expiry date against your departure ticket.
+If your passport expires before you leave, you will be denied boarding.

 Required